is one of the oldest of DC Comics

-- Strawman Political: During the Bronze Age, the Justice League of America writers, who were staunch liberals, used Hawkman as a somewhat thuggish conservative counterpoint to Green Arrow.
+- Straw Character: During the Bronze Age, the Justice League of America writers, who were staunch liberals, used Hawkman as a somewhat thuggish conservative counterpoint to Green Arrow.

 - Superhero Speciation: Only Hawkman (Katar Hol) was allowed membership of the JLA.
 It was many years before Hawkgirl (Shayera) became a member and broke the original twelve-member limit.
 Also, Hawkgirl sometimes uses a bow and arrows, which is Green Arrow's specialty.

 - Super Strength: Though not as strong as Superman and Captain Marvel, Nth Metal does give him enhanced strength.

 - Unobtainium: Nth Metal

 - Walking Shirtless Scene: Well, Flying Shirtless Scene.

 - Wall of Weapons: Hawkman's own personal armory.

 - Where The Hell Is Springfield?: Midway City is in Michigan.
 Or is it Illinois?
 Averted with St. Roch, which is explicitly in Louisiana.